 Postscript automatically unsubscribes those subscribers who text an opt-out keyword such as STOP, UNSUBSCRIBE, or QUIT to your short code or toll-free number.

-Postscript also identifies variations of opt-out language and will opt subscribers out of SMS.
+Postscript also identifies variations of opt-out language, or "fuzzy opt-outs", and will opt subscribers out of SMS.
 Examples of these variations include:

 - Do not/don't text

 When an individual terminates their cellular plan, gets a new phone number, or chooses to leave their current carrier for another, then the consent they gave on their original phone number no longer applies.
 However, this change does not automatically opt the phone number out of receiving texts from your shop.

 This means you run the risk of messaging the new owner of the phone number—a person who did not opt-in to your SMS messages.
 Your messages could be marked as spam, which can lead to filtering by the carriers or, in some cases, legal action.